 On May 26, 2017, the Company issued \$50.0 million in aggregate principal amount of 5.75% fixed-rate convertible notes due May 31, 2022 (the "2022 Convertible Notes").
 On June 26, 2017, the Company issued an additional \$2.1 million in aggregate principal amount of the 2022 Convertible Notes pursuant to a partial exercise of the underwriters' overallotment option.
-On May 31, 2022, the 2022 Convertible Notes reached maturity, and the entire outstanding principal of the 2022 Convertible Notes became payable and was paid by the Company.
-Accordingly, as of December 31, 2022, there were no 2022 Convertible Notes outstanding.
-As of December 31, 2021, the Company had \$52.1 million in aggregate principal amount of 2022 Convertible Notes outstanding.
+On May 31, 2022, the 2022 Convertible Notes reached maturity, and the entire outstanding principal of the 2022 Convertible Notes became payable, and was paid by the Company.
+Accordingly, as of December 31, 2023 and December 31, 2022, there were no 2022 Convertible Notes outstanding.

 The 2022 Convertible Notes were convertible, at the holder's option, into shares of the Company's common stock at any time on or prior to the close of business on the business day immediately preceding the maturity date.
 The conversion rate for the 2022 Convertible Notes was initially 1.5913 shares per \$25.00 principal amount of 2022 Convertible Notes (equivalent to an initial conversion price of approximately \$15.71 per share of common stock).
 The initial conversion premium was approximately 14.0%.
-As a result of the reverse stock split, the conversion rate for the 2022 Convertible Notes was 0.2652 shares per \$25.00 principal amount of 2022 Convertible Notes (equivalent to a conversion price of approximately \$94.26) effective August 21, 2020.
+As a result of the reverse stock split, the conversion rate for the 2022 Convertible Notes (equivalent to a conversion price of approximately \$94.26), effective August 21, 2020.
 Upon conversion, the Company was obligated to deliver shares of its common stock (and cash in lieu of fractional shares).
-The conversion rate was subject to adjustment if certain events occur as outlined in the supplemental indenture relating to the 2022 Convertible Notes.
+The conversion rate was subject to adjustment if certain events occurred as outlined in the supplemental indenture relating to the 2022 Convertible Notes.
 The Company determined that the embedded conversion option in the 2022 Convertible Notes was not required to be separately accounted for as a derivative under U.S. GAAP.